-Cuvier's beaked whale:
+Vernacular names: Cuvier's beaked whale; Goose-beaked whale

 Ziphius cavirostris, the Cuvier's beaked whale or goose-beaked whale, was originally described by Cuvier in 1823 based on a partial cranium collected near Fos, France in 1804.
-Cuvier mistakenly originally identified the specimen as a fossil because he believed it to be "petrified" based on the extremely dense ossification of the rostrum.
+Initially, Cuvier mistakenly identified the specimen as a fossil because he believed it to be "petrified" based on the extremely dense ossification of the rostrum.
 The trivial name cavirostris was based on the well-developed prenarial basin, or cavity, anterior to the bony nares.
 Turner (1872) later recognized this species as an extant species.
-Only males of this species develop this dense rostral ossification, as well as the sexually dimorphic prenarial basin not found in any other ziphiid (Fraser, 1942; True, 1910).
+Only males of this species develop the dense rostral ossification, as well as the sexually dimorphic prenarial basin not found in any other ziphiid (Fraser, 1942; True, 1910).

-Ziphius exhibits a great deal of morphological variation, including regional differences in pigmentation patterns and osteological cranial characters (Heyning 1989).
-Heyning (1989) noticed no significant difference in total length between the sexes, with the average adult size being 613 cm.
-Average length at sexual maturity is 580 cm for females and 550 cm for males; mean length at birth is 270 cm.
 The genus Ziphius is monotypic (Dalebout et al. 2005, Heyning, 1989, Moore, 1968).
 Results from a molecular analysis of Ziphius samples taken from all oceans within its known distribution revealed overlapping haplotypes between populations, corroborating the validity of only one species (Dalebout et al. 2005).
 Ziphius is perhaps the most common of all beaked whales, with more reports of sightings and strandings than any other ziphiid species (Heyning and Mead 2009).